prof-rossetti/my-first-python-app/README.md

 In in the root directory of your local repository, create a new file called ".env", and update the contents of the ".env" file to specify your desired username:

-    USER_NAME="Your Name"
+    USER_NAME="John Snow"

-> NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (via the [.gitignore](/.gitignore) file)
+> NOTE: the ".env" file is usually the place for passing configuration options and secret credentials, so as a best practice we don't upload this file to version control (which is accomplished via a corresponding entry in the [.gitignore](/.gitignore) file)

 ## Usage